rxshiilanka/rxshiilanka/README.md

 - 👋 Hi, I’m @rxshiilanka
 - 👀 I’m interested in ...
-Cybersecurity, I like network sniffing and in general network sepcialist.
+Cybersecurity, I like network sniffing and malware analysis.
 This acccount however will be used for all of my projects in the future :)
 - 🌱 I’m currently learning ...
 Python and AI, ML libraries such as pytorch and stuff.
 I am also learning about cybersecurity and how to use tools such as metapsploit
 - 💞️ I’m looking to collaborate on ...
 Haha, No plans yet
 - 📫 How to reach me ...
 You can reach me on personaly1@duck.com